biobricks/blast-level/README.md

 `seqProp` can be a simple property name like 'sequence' or it can be a property path like 'foo.bar.baz.sequence'.
 It can also be a synchronous function that takes the value as its only argument and returns the sequence or file path.
 If the value is undefined for a leveldb value then that value will be skipped.

 `changeProp` is like `seqProp` but must reference/return a value that changes whenever the sequence for that leveldb value changes.
 This could be a hash of the sequence but it could also simply be the time-date when the value was last updated.

+## query(sequence, [opts], [cb])

+Run a query on the BLAST database.
+If cb is not specified then a stream is returned with the results.
+If cb is specified then an array of results is handed to the callback.

+## check([cb])

+Check if the correct versions of all required NCBI BLAST+ binaries are installed.
+If no callback is specified then prints the results to stdout/stderr.

 # Implementation